YuriyNev/code39-coder/README.md

 # Coder39

-Console application for encoding and decoding according to the Code39 standard
+Console application for encoding and decoding according to the Code39 specifictaion

 ## Example
 Encoding